 Those 65 and older have 2 more choices: Fluzone High-Dose and Fluad.
 Both protect against only 3 strains, but Fluzone has 4 times the dose and Fluad adds an ingredient to boost the immune system’s response.

-Experts and doctors differ on prescribing these medicines.
-Most doctors today only prescribe them for people who have other illnesses and/or are at high risk for complications from the flu.
-That includes older people and pregnant women.
-Prescribing them for healthy, young people is becoming less common.
-One prominent reason: side effects.
-All three drugs can cause nausea, vomiting, and headache.
+Experts and doctors differ on when to prescribe these medicines.
+Most doctors only prescribe them for people who have other illnesses or are at high risk for complications from the flu or both.
+That includes people over 65 and pregnant women.
+One reason doctors may not prescribe them to younger, healthier people is because of the side effects.
+The drugs can cause nausea, vomiting, headache and delirium.